davidlongwith/git-helper/README.md

 #### Developer Notes:

-Features modular stateless functional components with all command data stored in a single commands.json file.
+This React application uses modular stateless functional components with all command data stored in a single commands.json file.

 Workflow: